 On top of that, screws driven into the end grain of wood don't bite very well, so you can't just screw the side of one board into the end of another without some kind of reinforcement.

 So I've searched the web for some good sturdy raised bed corners that solve this problem quickly and easily.
-You can click on the pictures to see each product page for detailed information and reviews:
+You can click on the photo below to see many different choices that include detailed information and reviews:

 Any of these corners are good choices.
 They save you work, because you really only need a screwdriver (and perhaps a hand saw to cut your boards to length) to put together your own raised bed.

 In addition to holding the boards straight, pre-made corners solve another challenge.
 The weight of all the potting soil, plants and water on the inside of a raised bed garden exerts a lot of outward pressure, and these corners will not "blow out".